Princess Hills - Herbert River

 This spot is well worth the effort to visit.
 Definitely 4WD only, don’t even think about it in a normal car.
 There are a couple of creek crossings into the campsite and large sections of the track in are red ice when wet.
 For that very reason they call that final 12 klm stretch in the “Greasy Track”.
 It is closed during the wet season and after heavy rain.

-The total cost of this trip for me was as follows:
+The total cost of my first trip there was as follows:

 $7.50 camp site fee (first night wild camped)